Effects of Early Warning Emails on Student Performance: Empirical Results and Discussion

+The non-parametric method used here has the disadvantage that (many) students, which are relatively far from the cutoff, are not included in the analysis.
+This reduces the effective sample size, and thus precise estimation of the treatment becomes more difficult.
+Figure~\ref{fig:mod} suggests another potential issue: both groups' variance around the cutoff ($c = 0.4$) is rather high.

-Another important aspect in this analysis is that students can earn extra points through the online tests and the Kahoot!~game.
-From the perspective of the students this is probably an even bigger incentive than the warning mail.
-These incentives during the semester could be taken into account in further research.
-Further incentives as well as further feedback, in combination with the warning emails during the semester, might a greater effect on student performance than the warning emails alone, which has to be studied in the future
+Another important aspect of this analysis is that students can get feedback on their proficiency JACK homework and earn extra points through the online tests and the Kahoot!~games.
+From the perspective of the students, this is probably an even bigger incentive than the warning email.
+Hence, the incremental effect of the warning email may be limited.
+Further incentives and feedback combined with the warning emails during the semester, might have a greater effect on student performance than the warning emails alone.